-Due to the nature of this condition, many of us who have been diagnosed with IC can go through many emotions, including depression, anger, denial, grief, and a sense of overall isolation at times – as though no one else knows what we’re going through.
-I can tell you firsthand that all of these feelings are perfectly normal to have, especially when dealing with a personal and painful bladder condition.
+Due to the nature of this condition, many of us living with interstitial cystitis can go through many emotions, including depression, anger, denial, grief, and a sense of overall isolation at times.
+We may also feel like no one else out there knows what we’re going through.
+However, I can tell you firsthand that all these feelings are perfectly normal to have, especially when dealing with a personal and painful bladder condition.

-Interstitial Cystitis Network
+Interstitial Cystitis Diet

-Support Groups & Forums
+Other Online IC Support Groups and Forums

-Other Helpful Links & Websites to Explore
+More Helpful Links, Books, and Websites to Explore

 Voices of Hope Blog (Stories of hope, encouragement and success from the IC community)

-Public Restroom & Travel Tips (ichelp.org)
+Public Restroom and Travel Tips (ichelp.org)

-Fitness & IC (ichelp.org)
+Fitness and Interstitial Cystitis IC (ichelp.org)